Can General Mills Inc. (GIS) Remain Competitive?

-General Mills Inc. (NYSE:GIS) went down by -1.47% from its latest closing price compared to the recent 1-year high of $64.65.
-The company’s stock price has collected 1.53% of gains in the last five trading sessions.
-Press Release reported 6 hours ago that General Mills Quarterly Dividend Declared
+General Mills Inc. (NYSE:GIS) went up by 1.37% from its latest closing price compared to the recent 1-year high of $64.65.
+The company’s stock price has collected 3.02% of gains in the last five trading sessions.
+Press Release reported 15 hours ago that Old El Paso(TM) Brings the Intensity of TAKIS FUEGO(R) to Taco Night With New Hot Chili Pepper and Lime-Flavored Taco Shells.
+Available Only at Walmart.

 Is It Worth Investing in General Mills Inc. (NYSE :GIS) Right Now?